abdelrahman-m123/NBE_Onboarding_Redesign/README.md

 A full-stack prototype for a bilingual National Bank of Egypt account-opening journey.
 It combines guided onboarding, Egyptian National ID OCR, selfie-to-ID face comparison, mobile and email verification, appointment booking, progress recovery, and an internal CRM review experience.

-> [!IMPORTANT]
-> This is a demonstration/prototype, not a production banking system.
-The current authentication, OTP, PII storage, liveness, and authorization controls require production hardening; see [Prototype limitations](#prototype-limitations).

 ## What the project includes

 ### Applicant experience